 Our anniversary was on the First Friday of the month, so by unanimous consent, the monthly jazz/poetry event at the Granada National Museum was slated to be part of our celebration.
 EW suggested we hike to the bus route at 10 or so, take a bus to “the city” of St. Georges and enjoy the day there prior to the jazz at 5:30.
 I asked for a later departure so I could get some work done in the morning and we agreed to leave for town – showered and dressed up – just after lunch.

-Of course the stern pulpit had been eating a hole in EW’s to do list, so he began that project.
-It took, as most projects do, twice as along as EW anticipated.
+Of course, the stern pulpit had been eating a hole in EW’s to do list, so he began that project.
+It took, as most projects do, twice as long as EW anticipated.
 I was needed to hold the rail and help set the bolts.
 AT 11:00 AM we could be found perched on the stern, hot and sweaty with fingers blackened by caulk.
-“I’m sorry.” said EW.
+“I’m sorry,” said EW.

 “No worries,” I cheerfully replied.
 Despite not being able to tackle my list, I was actually enjoying working on this project with him.
 TechNick had expertly welded the two pieces back together exactly as EW had requested, and the eight bolt holes lined up perfectly.
 However, the weld had evidently added just a skosh of thickness to the aft end of the broken post mount and two of the bolts were not long enough to reach through the deck and accept washers and nuts.